Relation between structure and functionality in photosynthetic antenna complex of green sulfur bacteria: efficiency under natural sunlight pumping: Results and discussions

 A possible explanation for the higher efficiencies of the natural model (MT) can be found analyzing the MC-FRET transfer rates, see Sec.~\ref{model2}: $K_{C,B}$ from cylinder to baseplate and $K_{B,C}$ from baseplate to cylinder.
 Panel C in Fig.~\ref{fig:beta} shows the MC-FRET rates $K_{C,B}$ and $K_{B,C}$ (black and magenta curves respectively) given by Eq.~\eqref{mcfret} and the thermal-averaged emission rate from the cylinder $\braket{R}_C+\braket{\gamma}_C$ (green curve), see Eq.~(\ref{eq:emission}) used in Eq.~\eqref{3lev-rate} as a function of $\beta$ angle.
 From panel C of Fig.~\ref{fig:beta} we can see that the MC-FRET rate from cylinder to baseplate $K_{C,B}$ is faster than the backward rate and the thermal-averaged emission rate, ensuring most of the excitation in the cylinder is funneled to the baseplate. $K_{C,B}$ has the same behavior as the trapped current and the internal efficiency, reaching the largest values for $\beta=55^\circ$, which is about $15 \ \mbox{ns}^{-1}$ in agreement with Ref.~\citenum{guzik}.
 Once the excitation reaches the baseplate, it is transferred to the RCs through the FMO complexes by the average FMO trapping rate $\kappa$ (see the horizontal yellow window), that typically ranges from $3.17$ to $6 \ \mbox{ns}^{-1}$ in GSB light-harvesting aggregates.
 Other radiative and non-radiative processes are present in these systems (see the continuous green curve and the blue dashed line respectively), but for the MT model ($\beta=55^\circ$) these quantities are more than one order of magnitude less than the MC-FRET rate from cylinder to baseplate.

 These foundings explain that only specific geometries can exploit an efficient exciton energy transfer under natural sunlight even in presence of thermal dephasing comparable to room temperature energy and confirm that natural models are the only ones capable to present a geometrical arrangement of TDMs such that both the trapped current and the internal efficiency are maximized with respect to the other mathematical models.
+Furthermore, the results shown Sec.~\ref{SI:cone} in the {\it Supp.Info.}, where the TDMs are randomly and uniformly distributed in a cone around their original direction, clearly show that the system can maintain a degree of robustness against moderate angular fluctuations, while it is optimized for the $\beta$ close to $55^\circ$.

 See also Sec.~\ref{SI:comp} in the {\it Supp.Info.}, where the results for another natural model, the wild type (WT), has been provided and compared to the MT model.
 The values of the trapped current and internal efficiency found for the WT are close to the ones found for the MT model and higher than all the other mathematical models.